 OPEN TO GENERAL PUBLIC 12+

-We currently have first and second doses available of Moderna vaccine.
+We currently have first and second doses available of Moderna and Pfizer vaccines, and

-We also have Johnson and Johnson available, which is a one shot vaccine and fully vaccinated.
+Johnson and Johnson available, which is a one shot fully vaccinated vaccine.

 Go to www.getyourcovidshot.com for more details about clinics.